Skip to content

 Employer of record manages employees' time off.
 This includes vacation days, sick leave, and holidays.
 This helps employees recharge and maintain their mental well-being.

-The EOR provider tracks sick leaves and vacation days according to the company’s policies and the country’s law.
-However, the EOR service provider does not give leave as this is the company’s decision.
+The EOR tracks sick leave and vacation days according to the company's policies and the country's law.
+The EOR service provider does not grant leave - that remains the company's decision.

 4. Maternity and Paternity Leave